z0mt3c/hapi-swaggered-ui/README.md

 ## Configuration
 * `title`: string, title of swagger ui
+* `path`: string, optional path where the docs should be located at (e.g. '/docs', defaults to: null)
+* `basePath`: string, optional url base path (e.g. used to fix reverse proxy routes)
 * `swaggerEndpoint`: Override the auto-detection of [hapi-swaggered](https://github.com/z0mt3c/hapi-swaggered) with a specific URL. (not recommended in use with hapi-swaggered; optional)
 * `swaggerOptions`: object (according to [swagger-ui](https://github.com/swagger-api/swagger-ui#parameters))
   * `apisSorter`: Apply a sort to the API list.
 It can be 'alpha' (sort paths alphanumerically) or null (server side sorting).